cURL

 curl_easy_strerror(res));

-/* free the list of recipients and clean up */
+/* Free the list of recipients */

 curl_slist_free_all(recipients);